Entrance scholarships at McGill are extremely competitive.

 |Quebec CEGEP||MINIMUM 36.50 overall cote de rendement au collégial (CRC)|

 Note: As a result of the interruption in testing services due to the Covid-19 pandemic, applicants for September 2021 from US-based curriculum schools will not be obligated to submit SAT or ACT scores for admission and scholarship applications.
 For those students who do submit scores, they will be considered as part of their scholarship application.
-For those who do not, scholarship consideration will be based on grades, credit count, AP results, university-level courses and any other factors deemed relevant by the scholarships office.
+For those who do not, scholarship consideration will be based on grades, credit count, AP results, university-level courses, level of program challenge and any other factors deemed relevant by the scholarships office.

 |Overseas High School||MINIMUM A average (approximately 96.0% or equivalent) over last two years of full-time study and/or rank in top 1-2% of class|

-MINIMUM of 4 A-Level/CAPE/Pre-U subjects with predicted or final grades of A*A*AA (or equivalent), plus AS (if written) and GCSE/IGCSE/O-Level results also with high results.Exception: MINIMUM of AAAA on predicted or final results when the Exam Board does not award the grade of A* (Caribbean CAPE, Scottish Advanced/Highers, Singapore A-Levels).
+MINIMUM of 4 A-Level/CAPE/Pre-U subjects with predicted or final grades of A*A*AA (or equivalent), plus AS (if written) and GCSE/IGCSE/O-Level results also with A grades.Exception: MINIMUM of AAAA on predicted or final results when the Exam Board does not award the grade of A* (Caribbean CAPE, Scottish Advanced/Highers, Singapore A-Levels).

 |International Baccalaureate||41 subject points (not including bonus points) on predicted or final grades|